ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 The protocol SHOULD adopt a linear, monotonic timescale as the basis for communicating time.
-The format SHOULD provide sufficient scale, precision, and resolution to meet or exceed NTPv4, and have a rollover date sufficiently far into the future that the protocol's complete obsolescence is highly likely to occur first.
+The format SHOULD provide sufficient scale, precision, and resolution to meet or exceed NTPv4's capabilties, and have a rollover date sufficiently far into the future that the protocol's complete obsolescence is likely to occur first.

 The timescale, in addition to any other time-sensitive information, MUST be sufficient to calculate representations of both UTC and TAI.
 Through extensions